 However, a debt settlement may be an option if you have bad credit or your debt has snowballed out of control.

 Using all of your disposable income to get out of debt is a noble endeavor, but what happens when disaster strikes?
 If you have to pay off an emergency medical expense and don’t have any savings, you might have to finance the procedure with a personal loan.
 And that brings you right back to where you began.

 And saving isn’t just about the present day.
-It’s crucial to start saving for your retirement as early as is humanly possible.
-That’s because saving money in a tax-deferred or tax-free retirement account lets you accrue a ton of interest over a period of 50+ years.
+It’s crucial to start saving for your retirement as early as possible.
+That’s because saving money in a tax-deferred or tax-free retirement account lets you accrue a ton of interest over 50+ years.
 In other words, the sooner you can get some cash into a retirement account, the better.

 Avoid prepayment penalties

 Many loans charge prepayment fees — penalties for paying off your loan early.
 Why?
 Because when you pay off your loan early, lenders lose profit that they would have made in interest.
-If a lender charges prohibitively expensive prepayment fees, it might be better for you to keep making your required monthly payments rather than overpaying early and often.
+If a lender charges expensive prepayment fees, it could reduce or even negate the savings you receive from paying off your debt early.

 Plus, if you play your cards right, high-yield investment opportunities can net you more profit than you’d save in interest by paying off your debts early.
 Browse top brokerages to find out what kind of returns you can expect.

 So what should you do first?
 Pay off debt or save?

 To prepare for the worst (and prevent further debt), building an emergency fund should be a top priority.
 Your emergency fund should include enough money to cover your rent and expenses for three to six months.
 But don’t let saving for an emergency fund make you late on any of your loan payments.
 If you need help figuring out how much to put away each month, check out these helpful money management tools.